Vilcas Huamán province: Ethnic groups

-The people in the province are mainly indigenous citizens of Quechua descent.
-Quechua is the language which the majority of the population (89.62%) learnt to speak in childhood, 10.06% of the residents started speaking using the Spanish language (2007 Peru Census).
+The people in the province are primarily indigenous citizens of Quechua descent.
+Quechua is the language which the majority of the population (89.62%) learned to speak in childhood, 10.06% of the residents started speaking using the Spanish language (2007 Peru Census).

 Archaeology

 Some of the most important archaeological sites in the province are Usnu, Inti Watana, Pilluchu, Pukara and Puntay Urqu.